alexandargyurov/lifetracker-app/README.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
+[SemVer](http://semver.org/) is used for versioning.
 For the versions available, see the [tags on this repository](https://github.com/alexandargyurov/life-tracker-mobile/tags).

 ## License